BrianMitchL/brianm.me/_posts/2016-09-01-how-to-make-jekyll-site-blog.md

 The `--disable-external` flag disables the checking on 3rd party links.
 Some websites will block scrapers like the one used in `html-proofer`, which will cause the check to fail, so this just skips em' all.
 The `--assume-extension` flag will assume that an href like `/about` is the same as `about.html`.
 For more detailed information, check out the [Jekyll documentation on continuous integration](https://jekyllrb.com/docs/deployment/automated/#continuous-integration-service).

+Update 2018-09-02: I have refactored this to use a [Rakefile](https://github.com/BrianMitchL/BrianMitchL.github.io/blob/master/Rakefile) and tell Travis CI to use that (see the [.travis.yml](https://github.com/BrianMitchL/BrianMitchL.github.io/blob/master/.travis.yml)).
+I was having problems with html-proofer matching URLs with a hyphen in them, and needed to use the `url_swap` configuration, which I thought was easier to configure in a Rakefile.